ByVoiceTech/Apps/README.md

 # byvoice
-Write apps for ByVoice Assistant using Node.js.
+Write apps for ByVoice Assistant using JavaScript.